In this article

 The #CleanTok Paradox and Performance Anxiety

-In 2025, "CleanTok" and similar social media movements have reached over 150 billion views.
+In 2025, "CleanTok" and similar social media movements have reached an enormous audience.
 While these videos can be incredibly motivating for those who struggle with executive dysfunction, they have also birthed a new phenomenon: "performance-based cleaning anxiety."

 Social media often portrays homes that look "unlived in"—perfectly beige, hyper-organized, and devoid of any signs of human activity.
 This creates an impossible standard.
 When your home inevitably looks lived-in two hours after a deep clean, it can trigger a sense of failure and fuel the urge to clean obsessively to match the digital aesthetic.